Prince Harry files court claim over UK police protection

 “In the absence of such protection, Prince Harry and his family are unable to return to his home.”

+The claim to a judicial review was filed in September to challenge the British government's decision-making behind the security procedures.

-Harry and his wife Meghan lost publicly funded police protection in the U.K. when they stepped down as senior working royals and moved to California in 2020.
+Harry and his wife Meghan lost publicly funded police protection in the U.K. when they stepped down as senior working royals and moved to North America in 2020.
+The couple said their decision was due to what they described as unbearable intrusions and racist attitudes of the British media.

-The claim to a judicial review was filed in September to challenge the decision-making behind the security procedures.
+The couple first went to Canada before settling in the United States.
+They stated that they privately funded security for their move to the U.S. after then President Donald Trump said his government wouldn't pay for their protection.

 The statement said Harry’s security was “compromised due to the absence of police protection” during a short visit to the U.K. in July, when his car was chased by photographers as he left a charity event.